|Printable pdf version of the Database Notes|

 Setting up GPS Utility

-Hill surveying is a core activity of the DoBIH editorial team that enables us to provide accurate data on hills where height, drop or location are critical.
-Our surveys are carried out to professional standards and our data are accepted by Ordnance Survey.
-Hills where OS have adopted new summit heights supplied by the survey team include Sgurr nan Ceannaichean, Beinn a' Chlaidheimh, Beinn Dearg Mor, Glyder Fawr, Tryfan, Mynydd Graig Goch, Calf Top and Thack Moor.
+Hill surveying using cutting edge techniques was pioneered by two DoBIH editors as a means of gaining accurate data on hills where height, drop or location are critical.
+Surveys by the survey team (G&J Surveys) are carried out to professional standards and, subject to validation, data is accepted by Ordnance Survey as it is collected to OS protocols.
+Hills where OS has adopted new summit heights supplied by the team include Sgurr nan Ceannaichean, Beinn a' Chlaidheimh, Beinn Dearg Mor, Knight's Peak, Carn na Caim South Top, Creag na Caillich, Cnoc Coinnich, Glyder Fawr, Tryfan, Mynydd Graig Goch, Calf Top, Thack Moor and many others.

-We have received several donations from supporters and are very grateful to everyone who has helped us.
+Anyone wishing to support the fund can do so via the PayPal link or by contacting one of the editors.
+We have received a number of donations from supporters and are very grateful to everyone who has helped us.